vai844101/Amazon.com-Clone/README.md

 # Amazon.com-Clone
-This my Second HTML and CSS project.
+This my Third HTML and CSS project.